jim-schwoebel/voice_gender_detection/README.md

 Intuitively, we know that most of the features that matter for separating out genders are mostly audio-related features like the fundamental frequency, MFCC coeffiicents, and formant frequencies.

-To simplify things, we can just featurize the files with the train_audioclassify.py script.
+To simplify things, we can just featurize the files with the train_audioclassify.py script, which featurizes audio files with a normalized vector of the first 13 mfcc coefficients and mfcc delta coefficients (in terms of their means, standard deviations, maximum values, and mininum values).
 Note that I slightly modified this script to include being able to take in .M4A files and converting them to .WAV files.

 ```
 cd ~